 Care Center Spotlight: OrthoMaryland

-The oldest independent orthopaedic group currently in practice in the state, the OrthoMaryland Care Center has been an integral part of Maryland’s rich medical history since Dr. Moses Gellman first opened its doors in 1925.
+The oldest independent orthopaedic group currently practicing in the state of Maryland, the OrthoMaryland Care Center has been an integral part of Maryland’s rich medical history since Dr. Moses Gellman first opened its doors in 1925.
 With innovation and a passion for orthopaedics as its founding values, the care center has long been at the forefront of medical advancements and thus boasts many “firsts” in the industry.
 Most notably, the late Dr. Larry Becker, an athlete himself who joined the practice as a sports medicine surgeon in 1969, was a pioneer in arthroscopic surgery as one of the first surgeons in Maryland to perform the procedure.

 OrthoMaryland has seen incredible growth in staff and expertise since its earlier days.
 After Dr. Gellman’s nephew, Dr. David Filtzer, became a partner, Dr. Jerome Reichmister and Dr. Becker joined the practice in 1969, which was then named Filtzer, Reichmister and Becker, PA.
 This core group is credited by the current staff for founding and building the modern-day vision for OrthoMaryland.

 As growth continued, the name of the care center evolved, and the group ultimately landed on OrthoMaryland to communicate the incredibly wide variety of treatments and services offered to patients.
-Today, the full-service care center has 13 board-certified or eligible fellowship trained physicians and several physician assistants.
-The providers have specialties across nearly every orthopaedic discipline including joint replacement, pediatric orthopaedics, arthritis care, foot & ankle, spine care, hand & upper extremity surgery, sports medicine, general orthopaedics and more.
+Today, the full-service care center has 13 board-certified or eligible fellowship trained physicians and nine physician assistants.
+The providers have specialties across nearly every orthopaedic discipline including joint replacement, , arthritis care, foot & ankle, spine care, hand & upper extremity surgery, sports medicine, general orthopaedics and interventional pain management.
 OrthoMaryland also offers physical and occupational therapy services.

 Specialties and Treatments